orbitalchicken/Roadmap/README.md

         consider adding support for xdg-apps, flatpack
         consider enabling recommends

+    mint-tools:
+        in MATE, window icons aren't set properly when the icon is placed in /usr/share/pixmaps

     cinnamon 3.2
         mouse/touchpad: fix sensitivity settings (shouldn't be inverted... should be described as motion-threshold or even better, as what they actually do).
 Also, add a way to reset their value. actions in panel launchers aren't translated if not present in .desktop file